 Doubling of the telecommunications system capacity across the entire pipeline system to sell the excess capacity to telephone companies.
 One year construction expected to begin when the third of three contracts with customers are signed.
 The first two are already signed.
 Completion is expected in 2001.
 (US$25.4 million)

 New business capital expenditures relate to expansions of TGS’s upstream business.
 Maintenance capital expenditures are related to efficiency and projects that generally do not increase the capacity of the pipeline.
-Maintenance capital expenditures have historically been between US$30 and US$60 million per year and are projected to remain at US$30 million annually in the future.
-[Why at low end of range?]
+Maintenance capital expenditures have historically been between US$30 and US$60 million per year and are projected to remain at approximately US$30 million annually in the future.
+[Why at low end of range?
+Wanda, Amit and Glenn]

 Summary Results